Can Dogs Be Allergic to Peanut Butter

 Extra Large (over 90 lbs)3 tablespoons or more

 Please note that these serving sizes are general guidelines and can vary depending on factors such as individual dog’s health, activity level, and dietary needs.
-Here are some general guidelines to consider:

 Dog Food for French Bulldog with Skin Allergies